HRDs being interviewed by journalists

 Dr. Mukwege Interview

-Dr. Mukwege sat down with Protection International last year and shared his concerns about the situation human rights defenders and journalists are facing in Congo and the strategies that need to be implemented in order to protect them.
+Dr. Mukwege sat down with Protection International last year and shared his concerns about the situation human rights defenders and journalists are facing in Congo and the strategies that need to be implemented to protect them.
 Watch the interview here

 UNSR visit to DRC